-As column boxes created inside multicol containers are anonymous boxes, there is little we can do to style them.
+As column boxes created inside multi-column (multicol) containers are anonymous boxes, there is little we can do to style them.
 However, we do have a few things that we can do.
 This guide explains how to change the gap and style rules between columns.

-Sadly, not at present.
+Sadly, column boxes cannot be styled at present.
 The anonymous boxes that make up your columns can't be targeted in any way, meaning it isn't possible to change a box's background color or have one column larger than the others.
 Perhaps in future versions of the specification it might be.
 For now, however, we are able to change the spacing and add lines between columns.

-The gap between our columns is controlled by the
+The gap between columns is controlled using the

 column-gap property.
 This property was originally defined in the Multi-column Layout specification.
 However, it is now defined in Box Alignment in order to unify gaps between boxes in other specifications such as CSS Grid Layout.